mcastling/mcastling.github.io/NUItutorials/visuals.md

 <a name="meshvisual"></a>
 ### Mesh Visual

-Renders a mesh using a .obj file, optionally with textures provided by a mtl file.
+Renders a mesh using an .obj file, optionally with textures provided by an `mtl` file.
 Scaled to fit the control.

 ![ ](./Images/mesh-visual.png)